-We are a community that braves this work together.
+We brave this work together.
 Nurses are leaders in facilitating change.
 As we unpack individual and systematic racism we strengthen our ability to listen to marginalized and oppressed voices, speak up in the presence of racial or social injustice and gain confidence to act in our personal and professional lives in ways that are healing rather than harmful.

 Providing care to those who have trauma in their stories, especially racial trauma, requires that we own our brokenness and shame.
 Nurses have been taught to stay neutral and not engage in our clients' stories.
 But with the epidemic of COVID-19 and the widespread call for social justice, we cannot stay in neutral.